-That’s my opinion, but let me quickly say that world-renowned critics also consider the 77-year-old National Gallery of Art to be among the best museums in the world.
-Its base collection of more than 130,000 paintings, drawings, prints, photographs, sculpture, decorative arts, and furniture trace the development of Western art from the Middle Ages to the present in a manner that’s both informative and rapturously beautiful.
+Best.
+Art museum.
+Ever.
+That’s my opinion, but let me quickly say that world-renowned critics also consider the 80-year-old National Gallery of Art to be among the best museums in the world.
+Its base collection of more than 150,000 paintings, drawings, prints, photographs, sculpture, decorative arts, and furniture trace the development of Western art from the Middle Ages to the present in a manner that’s both informative and rapturously beautiful.

 Now let me tell you why this is my favorite art museum, even one of my favorite places in Washington.
 I love the many ways the Gallery’s design and programs make the artworks and the museum itself accessible to the ordinary visitor.
-Architect John Russell Pope (of Jefferson Memorial fame) modeled his design of the West Building after the Pantheon in Rome, anchoring the main floor’s interior with a domed rotunda, and then centered a colonnaded fountain beneath the dome.
+Architect John Russell Pope (of Jefferson Memorial fame) modeled his design of the original West Building after the Pantheon in Rome, anchoring the main floor’s interior with a domed rotunda, and then centered a colonnaded fountain beneath the dome.
 The overall feeling is of spaciousness and grace, especially when the huge fountain is encircled with flowers, as it often is.
 Extending east and west of this nexus are long and wide, light-filled, high-ceilinged halls, off which the individual paintings galleries lie, nearly 100 in all, leading eventually to lovely garden courts and more places to sit.

 One hundred galleries?
-Yes, but the 1,000-some paintings are arranged in easy to understand order, in separate rooms by age and nationality: 13th-century Italian to 18th-century Italian, Spanish, and French artists on the west side; 18th- and 19th-century Spanish, French, British, and American masters on the east side.
-You may recognize some names: Leonardo da Vinci (whose painting, Ginevra de’ Benci, which hangs here, is the only da Vinci painting on public view in the Americas), Rubens, Raphael, Cassatt, El Greco, Brueghel, Poussin, Vermeer, van Dyck, Gilbert Stuart, Winslow Homer, Turner, and so on.
+Yes, but the 1,000-some paintings are arranged in easy-to-understand order, in separate rooms by age and nationality: 13th-century Italian to 18th-century Italian, Spanish, and French artists on the west side; 18th- and 19th-century Spanish, French, British, and American masters on the east side.
+You may recognize some names: Leonardo da Vinci (whose ethereal painting, Ginevra de’ Benci, which hangs here, is the only da Vinci painting on public view in the Americas), Rubens, Raphael, Cassatt, El Greco, Brueghel, Poussin, Vermeer, van Dyck, Gilbert Stuart, Winslow Homer, Turner, and so on.

-In the East Building another world opens up, as graceful as the West Building, but here it’s angular, airy and capricious.
+The I. M. Pei–designed East Building showcases modern and contemporary art in galleries that lie off a dazzling atrium and includes three skylit towers and an outdoor sculpture terrace with a grand view of the city.
+In the East Building another world opens up, as graceful as the West Building, but here it’s angular, airy, and capricious.
 An immense and colorful Calder mobile floats overhead, but where are the galleries?
 You’re meant to wander, but you might miss something without a strategy.
 So here goes:

 After arriving via the underground walkway from the West Building, find the elevator that will take you to the rooftop and its two towers.
-Tower 1’s two-gallery space presents a study in contrasts, one gallery devoted to an array of mesmerizing colorblock Rothkos, the other gallery displaying Barnett Newman’s abstract, muted depictions of the Stations of the Cross.
+Tower 1’s two-gallery space presents a study in contrasts, one gallery devoted to an array of mesmerizing colorblock Rothkos, the other displaying Barnett Newman’s abstract, muted depictions of the Stations of the Cross.
 Tower 2 holds an entire roomful of Calders, many small and toylike, some swaying mobiles suspended from skylights, all colorful whimsies.

-OK, now you’re good to go explore on your own, back through the galleries of minimalist art, or on to pop art, photography, Picasso, American art from the first half of the 20th century, and French paintings from the last half of the 19th century and first half of the 20th.
+Okay, now you’re good to go explore on your own, back through the galleries of minimalist art, or on to pop art, photography, Picasso, American art from the first half of the 20th century, and French paintings from the last half of the 19th century and first half of the 20th.

 If you make your way back to the West Building and exit onto 7th Street, you are directly across from the Sculpture Garden.
 Go!
 Positioned throughout its lushly landscaped 6 acres you’ll find a stalking Spider by Louise Bourgeois, a shiny stainless steel and concrete tree called Graft, by Roxy Paine, and 17 other modern sculptures.
-In the northwest corner is a delightful, large glass and stone mosaic by Marc Chagall.
+In the northwest corner is a delightful, large (10 x 17 ft.) glass and stone mosaic by Marc Chagall.

 At the center of the Sculpture Garden is an expansive pool, which turns into an ice rink in winter.
 The garden is famous for its summer Friday Jazz in the Garden series of concerts, which are free and draw a crowd.

-Not free, but recommendable, are five dining options, the best of which are the Garden Café (its menu sometimes is tied to the theme of a current exhibit), and the Sculpture Garden’s Pavilion Café.
+Not free, but recommendable, are five dining options, the best of which are the Garden Café (its menu sometimes is tied to the theme of a current exhibit) and the Sculpture Garden’s Pavilion Café.